The Song of Roland: He Blowd his Brains out his Ears

 This set of stained glass windows is found in the Real Colegiata de Santa María in Roncesvalles.
 It depicts Roland and his men in battle.
 The work was completed in 1909 by Jose Maumejean.
 See the full display here (accessed 9/7/2021).

-Olifant is blown with such force and duration that Roland’s brains leak out his ears and blood sprays from his mouth (see laisse 136 and laisse 170).
-It is oddly reminiscent of something from a Maynard Ferguson gig (for the impoverished souls who don’t know what I’m talking about, try the flashback here).
-I can only assume that Roland’s legacy as a head-exploding horn-player is akin to the legacy of Pheidippides among marathon-runners (“hey, here’s a brill idea: let’s go sprint until we die!”).
+It is his last act.
+Roland blows the Olifant with such force that his brains leak out his ears and blood sprays from his mouth (see laisse 136 and laisse 170).
+It’s oddly reminiscent of a Maynard Ferguson concert (for the impoverished souls who don’t know what I’m talking about, try the flashback here).
+I can only assume Roland’s legacy as a head-exploding horn player is akin to Pheidippides’ legacy among marathon runners: “Hey, here’s a brill idea: let’s sprint until we die!”

 Charlemagne hears Olifant from a distance and immediately recognizes the depth of the disaster.
 He wheels about.
 But it is too late for Roland and the rearguard.
 They have all been killed—martyrs glorious—with the blood of infidels on their swords and the praise of God on their lips.